kailash-manasarovar/statement/docs/timeline/2023/june.md

     - Incidents way back in 2017 and earlier suggest the visual access to my movements via my laptops and phones was going on even then.

 - I tell Stephen Terrell and some of the other practitioners what's been going on from my perspective at that time, i.e. I had been terrorized by teachers and staff at the conservatory.
-- I felt like my whole being was traumatized but I only had a story about idiot teachers and staff at the conservatory terrorizing me.
+- I felt like my whole being was traumatized, but I only had a story about idiot teachers and staff at the conservatory terrorizing me.
 - When I see Steve for the first time, at the restaurant in the hotel, I sort of blurt it out...
-I'm being terrorized by teachers and staff at the conservatory.
+"I'm being terrorized by teachers and staff at the conservatory".
-- The level of stress is incongruous to the story.
+- The level of stress I'm presenting is incongruous to the trauma-levels of the story.
 - He doesn't say anything for a while.
 - Then, he says, "you're a healer".
-- I'm hoping that was his little voice.
+- I guess that was HS again.
-- I tell a practitioner there during a therapy session, Gerardine, that I had defecated in my bed while asleep one Monday night, after therapy with Robin, and it was [a little round flattened bolus](may.md#teb-with-robin).
+- I tell a practitioner there during a therapy session, Gerardine, that I had defecated in my bed while asleep one Monday night, after therapy with Robin and due to the stress of the chamber music classes.
+- I explained it was [a little round and flattened bolus](may.md#teb-with-robin).
 - Everyone on the course can see I'm in a shocked and traumatized state.
-- I believe I was sedated and attacked in my apartment on the night of Monday 12th June and the stress is from that, and frequent repeats of the same since November 2022, when my friends first started watching on the spy-cam networks too and tried to warn me about it in Thailand.
+- I believe I was sedated and attacked in my apartment on the night of Monday 12th June and the stress is from that, and from the frequent repeats of the same since at least November 2022, when my friends first started watching on the spy-cam networks too, and tried to warn me about it in Thailand.
 - The sexual feelings stop completely while I am away.

 ## Another young girl's *funeral*